Impact on Business (GRI3-3)

 Resettlement and Relocation

-The Company prioritizes its accountability to communities affected by operations of its power plants, such as the Xayaburi Power Plant in the Lao People’s Democratic Republic.
+CKPower prioritizes its accountability to communities affected by operations of its power plants, such as the Xayaburi Power Plant in the Lao People’s Democratic Republic.
 The Company has undertaken support and assistance efforts for over 663 affected households originally located on either side of the Mekong riverbanks through resettlement, relocation, and quality of life improvement programs in accordance with the National Economic and Social Development Policy of Lao PDR.
 In addition, the Company has engaged in efforts to support and develop small communities scattered in remote areas by encouraging the formation of larger communities and facilitating exponential development in basic infrastructure and utilities, such as electricity, running water, and transport routes, in order to elevate quality of life in a sustainable way in accordance with the Urban and Economic Development Strategy of Lao PDR.
-These efforts are intended to complement the nation’s industrial development and promote sustainable economic growth, with the goal of increasing income and quality of life in 2023, as measured by a target annual household income of no less than 1,800 USD, or 15 million kip.
+These efforts are intended to complement the nation’s industrial development and promote sustainable economic growth, with the goal of increasing income and quality of life in 2023, as measured by a target annual household income of no less than 1,800 USD, or 15 million LAK.

-Community Engagement
+Impact Assessment and Community Engagement (GRI413-1,413-2)

-Community Complaints Process
+Community Complaints Process (GRI2-25)

 1. Complaint Reception